-The proposed museum exhibition, "Uncovering the Truth" a video timeline of Canada's Residential Schools, in collaboration with The National Centre for Truth and Reconciliation, aims to remember the tragic history of Canada's Residential School System.
+The proposed museum exhibition is a video timeline documenting the tragic history of Canada’s Residential Schools.
+Developed in collaboration with The National Centre for Truth and Reconciliation, this exhibit seeks to review and shed light on one of the most painful chapters in Canadian history.

 The exhibition will showcase a variety of artifacts, including photos, personal accounts, and other historical items that represent the experiences of those who lived through the Residential School System.
 Visitors will have the opportunity to learn about the harmful impacts of Residential Schools on Indigenous peoples and their culture.
 The exhibition will also highlight the steps that have been taken toward reconciliation and healing.